 - Calling the login phone number of the queue from the agent extension: a simple responder will answer playing the actual status (logged in/logged out) of the agent on that queue

-- Using the login/logout web page, in the IAS web portal
+- Using the login/logout web page, in the UC Suite web portal

-- Using the Blue's Attendant Console client (if available and licensed)
+- Using the Attendant Console client (if available and licensed)

 Calls distribution algorithms

-QME dispatches calls to the available targets using a distribution algorithm, that can be defined by the administrator specifically for each queue.
-This algorithms instructs the QME on how choosing the next agent do dispatch the next call in queue.
+Advanced Queuing dispatches calls to the available targets using a distribution algorithm, that can be defined by the administrator specifically for each queue.
+This algorithms instructs the Advanced Queuing on how choosing the next agent do dispatch the next call in queue.

 Destination targets are grouped into escalation levels.
 An escalation level is a group associated to a progressive number that is considered by some of the available algorithms in the case of no-answer escalation.
 Such algorithms try to engage an available target starting from the first escalation level; if nobody answers the call in the current escalation level, the algorithm raises to the next escalation level group, searching for another available target.
 Algorithms involving escalation levels also can have sub-selection variants, that are different policies used to choose the first agent when considering raising in the higher escalation level.,

 Following, a table representing the available algorithms and their sub-selection variants, with the description of how they work.
 Please, notice how some algorithms require that all target phones are CTI-monitored (TAPI) to make them working properly.
 If one or more phones are not monitored, the call distribution of such algorithms may be different from the expected one.

 Please note that the algorithms never take into account how much time the agent was logged into the system.
 If needed, they calculate the time the agent spent on a call.